hlthu/PyTorch-Learn/README.md

 #    PyTorch-Learn

-This is the  repository for my learning with Pytorch, some of the code are from http://pytorch.org.
+This is the  repository for my learning with Pytorch, some of the codes are from http://pytorch.org.